-- S.1.5.2.
-Time not Recording.
-When a taximeter is set for fare registration with the time mechanism inoperative, it shall indicate "Time Not Recording" or an equivalent expression.
-(Amended 1988) - S.1.6.
-Fare Identification.
-Fare indications shall be identified by the word "Fare" or by an equivalent expression.
-Values shall be defined by suitable words or monetary signs. - S.1.7.
-Extras.
-Extras shall be indicated as a separate item and shall not be included in the fare indication.
+S.1.5.3.
+Distance Not Recording. - When a taximeter is set for fare registration with the distance mechanism inoperative, it shall indicate "Distance Not Recording" or an equivalent expression.
+[Nonretroactive as of January 1, 2018] (Added 2017)

+S.1.6.
+Fare Identification. - Fare indications shall be identified by the word "Fare" or by an equivalent expression.
+Values shall be defined by suitable words or monetary signs.

+S.1.7.
+Extras. - Extras shall be indicated as a separate item and shall not be included in the fare indication.
 They shall be identified by the word "Extras" or by an equivalent expression.
 Values shall be defined by suitable words or monetary signs.
 Means may be provided to totalize the fare and extras if the totalized amount returns to separate indications of fare and extras within 5 seconds or less.

-(Amended 1988) - S.1.7.1.
-Nonuse of Extras.
-If and when taximeter extras are prohibited by legal authority or are discontinued by a vehicle operator, the extras mechanisms shall be rendered inoperable or the extras indications shall be effectively obscured by permanent means. - S.1.8.
-Protection of Indications.
-All indications of fare and extras shall be protected from unauthorized alteration or manipulation. - (Amended 2015) - S.1.9.
-Recorded Representation.
-A printed receipt issued from a taximeter, whether through an integral or separate recording element, shall include as a minimum, the following information when processed through the taximeter system: - (a) date; - (b) unique vehicle identification number, such as the medallion number, taxi number, vehicle identification number (VIN), permit number, or other identifying information as specified by the statutory authority; - (c) start and end time of the trip; - (d) distance traveled, maximum increment of 0.1 km (0.1 mi); - (e) fare in \$; - (f) each rate at which the fare was computed and the associated fare at that rate; - (g) additional charges (in \$) where permitted such as extras, any surcharges, telecommunication charges, and taxes shall be identified and itemized; - (h) total charge for service in \$ (inclusive of fare, extras, and all additional charges); - (i) trip number, if available; and - (j) telephone number (or other contract information) for customer assistance.
+S.1.7.1.
+Nonuse of Extras. - If and when taximeter extras are prohibited by legal authority or are discontinued by a vehicle operator, the extras mechanisms shall be rendered inoperable or the extras indications shall be effectively obscured by permanent means.

+S.1.8.
+Protection of Indications. - All indications of fare and extras shall be protected from unauthorized alteration or manipulation.

+S.1.9.
+Recorded Representation. - A printed or electronic receipt issued from a taximeter, whether through an integral or separate recording element, shall include as a minimum, the following information when processed through the taximeter system:

+- (a) date; - (b) unique vehicle identification number, such as the medallion number, taxi number, vehicle identification number (VIN), permit number, or other identifying information as specified by the statutory authority; - (c) start and end time of the trip; - (d) distance traveled, maximum increment of 0.1 km (0.1 mi);

+(e) fare in \$;

+- (f) each rate at which the fare was computed and the associated fare at that rate; - (g) additional charges (in \$) where permitted such as extras, any surcharges, telecommunication charges, and taxes shall be identified and itemized; - (h) total charge for service in \$ (inclusive of fare, extras, and all additional charges); - (i) trip number, if available; - (j) telephone number (or other contract information) for customer assistance; and - (k) a statement of chargeable time and chargeable distance for taximeters that calculate fare using time and distance concurrently.